 Peach wine is sweet and refreshing.
-Serve chilled for a delicious burst of summer flavour.
-See the section above for instructions on creating your own balanced peach and fruit wine by substitution a portion of the peaches with rhubarb, berries, plums or pears.
+Serve chilled for a delicious burst of summer flavor.
+See the section above for instructions on creating your own balanced peach and fruit wine by substituting a portion of the peaches with rhubarb, berries, plums or pears.

 - Prep Time: 30 minutes